 Crypto vs Stocks

-One of the cryptocurrency basics is that since they are a digital form of currency, you cannot buy “shares” of them.
+One of the cryptocurrency basics is that since they are a digital form of currency, you cannot buy “shares” of them like you traditionally would via stock market investing.
 They are not a company and there is no single owner.
 More differences:

 - You can only buy stocks Monday through Friday on stock exchanges, but you can buy crypto at any hour